 Lifelong learning is when a person of any age keeps the mind and body engaged by actively pursuing knowledge and experience.
 This type of active engagement can do more than just make you smarter.
-There are many other health benefits, too!

 How Acquiring Knowledge is Good for Your Health (And Your Mind!)

 Lifelong learning and the learning of new skills is vital to brain health.
 Studies have shown that to benefit your brain the most, as you age, you must participate in things that keep your mind engaged and challenge the way you think.

 Learning challenges you to move out of the comfortable, expand your knowledge, and encourages you to think strategically and critically.
 In addition, this type of learning helps your brain to build new neurons and new neuron connections.

 Continuing your education can be the elixir you’re searching for to bring you a healthy body and mind all through adulthood and even a longer life.
 According to Where You Live Matters, lifelong learning is essential to intellectual wellness, a key factor in living and aging well.